-Twin studies of adults suggest that obsessive-compulsive symptoms are moderately heritable, with genetic factors contributing 27-47 percent of variance in scores on measures of obsessive-compulsive symptoms.
+Twin studies of adults suggest that obsessive-compulsive symptoms are moderately able to be inherited, with genetic factors contributing 27 to 47 percent variance in scores that measure obsessive-compulsive symptoms.
 However, no single gene has been identified as the "cause" of OCD.

-Some rapid onset cases of obsessive-compulsive disorder in children might be a consequence of Group A streptococcal infections, which cause inflammation and dysfunction in the basal ganglia.
+Some rapid-onset cases of OCD in children might be consequences of Group A streptococcal infections, which cause inflammation and dysfunction in the basal ganglia.

-In recent years, however, other pathogens, such as the bacteria responsible for Lyme disease, and H1N1 (the flu virus), have also been associated with rapid onset of OCD in children.
-As such, clinicians have altered the acronym to PANS - Pediatric Acute-onset Neuropsychiatric Syndrome.
+In recent years, however, other pathogens, such as the bacteria responsible for Lyme disease and the H1N1 flu virus, have also been associated with the rapid onset of OCD in children.
+As such, clinicians have altered the acronym to PANS, which stands for Pediatric Acute-onset Neuropsychiatric Syndrome.

 The behavioral theory suggests that people with OCD associate certain objects or situations with fear.
-They learn to avoid those things or learn to perform "rituals" in order to help reduce the fear.
-This fear and avoidance or ritual cycle may begin during a period of intense stress, such as when starting a new job or when a relationship comes to an end.
+They learn to avoid those things or learn to perform "rituals" to help reduce the fear.
+This fear and avoidance or ritual cycle may begin during a period of intense stress, such as when starting a new job or just after an important relationship comes to an end.

-Once the connection between and object and the feeling of fear becomes established, people with OCD begin to avoid that object and the fear it generates, rather than confronting or tolerating the fear.
+Once the connection between an object and the feeling of fear becomes established, people with OCD begin to avoid that object and the fear it generates, rather than confronting or tolerating the fear.

-The behavioral theory outlined above focuses on how people with OCD make an association between an object and fear, whereas, the cognitive theory focuses on how people with OCD misinterpret their thoughts.
+The behavioral theory outlined above focuses on how people with OCD make an association between an object and fear.
+The cognitive theory, however, focuses on how people with OCD misinterpret their thoughts.

-Most people have unwelcome or intrusive thoughts at some time or other, but for those with OCD, the importance of those thoughts are exaggerated.
+Most people have unwelcome or intrusive thoughts at certain times, but for individuals with OCD, the importance of those thoughts are exaggerated.

-For example, a person who is caring for an infant and who is under intense pressure may have an intrusive thought of harming the infant - whether that thought is of intentional or unintentional harm.
+For example, a person who is caring for an infant and who is under intense pressure may have an intrusive thought of harming the infant either deliberately or accidentally.

-Most people can shrug off and disregard the thought, but a person suffering from OCD may exaggerate the importance of the thought and respond as though it signifies a threat.
-As long as the sufferer interprets these intrusive thoughts as cataclysmic and true, they will continue the avoidance and ritual behaviors.
+Most people can shrug off and disregard the thought, but a person with OCD may exaggerate the importance of the thought and respond as though it signifies a threat.
+As long as the individual with OCD interprets these intrusive thoughts as cataclysmic and true, they will continue the avoidance and ritual behaviors.

-Brain scans have shown abnormal activity in patients with OCD.
+Brain scans have shown abnormal activity in people with OCD.

-Brain imaging techniques have allowed researchers to study the activity of specific areas of the brain, leading to the discovery that some parts of the brain are different in OCD sufferers compared with non-sufferers.
+Brain imaging techniques have allowed researchers to study the activity of specific areas of the brain, leading to the discovery that some parts of the brain are different in people with OCD when compared to those without.

 Environmental stressors may be a trigger for OCD in people with a tendency toward developing the condition.

-Traumatic brain injury (TBI) in adolescents and children has also been associated with an increased risk of onset of obsessive-compulsions, with one study finding that 30 percent of children aged 6-18 who experienced a TBI developed symptoms of OCD within 12 months of the injury.
+Traumatic brain injury (TBI) in adolescents and children has also been associated with an increased risk of onset of obsessive-compulsions.
+One study found that 30 percent of children aged 6 to 18 years who experienced a TBI developed symptoms of OCD within 12 months of the injury.

-Overall, studies indicate that patients with OCD frequently report stressful and traumatic life eventsbefore the illness begins.
+Overall, studies indicate that people with OCD frequently report stressful and traumatic life events before the illness begins.

 CBT may help a high percentage of people via two types of treatment.

-Left untreated, OCD usually develops into a chronic condition with episodes where symptoms seem to improve.
+OCD usually develops into a chronic condition if left untreated, with episodes where symptoms seem to improve.
 Without treatment, remission rates are low, at around 20 percent.